gavmck/gavynmckenzie/README.md

 # Gavyn McKenzie

-My website, initialised with Yo-jekyllizer.

-Check out the gulp file to run.
+My website.
+Just moved hosting and having a teardown.
+Bear with me.